SalvatoreRa/artificial-intelligence-articles/articles/introduction_medical_image.md

 To be concise here I showed the essential code, but all the codes used are present **[here](https://github.com/SalvatoreRa/tutorial/blob/main/machine%20learning/Pixel_classification.ipynb)**

+## A Guide to Geometric Transformation

+Geometric transformations are a very useful set of methods in computer vision.
+On the one hand, they allow the dataset to be augmented when there is little data, thus allowing the model to generalize better.
+On the other hand, every time we modify an image, under the hood we are using at least one of these transformations.
+In this article, we discuss how they work and how we can use simple functions in Python to achieve them.

+This article presents the following topics:

+* Introduction to geometric transformation
+* What are the Geometric transformations?
+How you can use them?
+* Backward mapping
+* Non-linear transformations

+### Introduction to geometric transformation

 # Additional resources
 * [Scikit-image](https://scikit-image.org/)